icegulch/saetta/src/products.md

   - title: 8GHz Sapphire Loaded Cavity Oscillator
     photo: /images/cms/products/slco-8.00.png
     datasheet: /pdfs/datasheet.pdf
-    description: >
+    description: >-
-      This highly integrated X-band oscillator operates fundamentally at 8GHz and is thermally stabilized and phase lockable to 10MHz.
+      This highly integrated X-band oscillator operates fundamentally at 8GHz, is thermally stabilized and phase lockable to 10MHz.
 Measuring 4.25 inches by 6.25 inches by 3.15 inches, it eliminates the need for all other intermediate oscillators used in high performance systems (100MHz OCXO, SAW, DRO and associated multiplier changes and PLLs.)